 It's becoming more and more common for couples to include their opposite-sex besties in their wedding party, and we're loving the trend.
 Why not have a "man of honor" if your brother is your best pal, or a "groomsmaid" if your guy's BFF is his female college classmate?
 That said, it can create some, let's say, interesting dynamics when planning events leading up to the big day.
 Does your bridesman actually have to sit through your lingerie shower?
 And should your groomsmaid tag along to a rowdy strip club bachelor party outing?

 Though certain events have been typically reserved for just guys or just gals, these rules aren't as strict anymore, says Lisa Criscera, founder and co-owner of wedding and event planning company L.C.
 Solutions LLC.
-"Let's face it—we are in 2017 and while tradition has its place, these days anything goes!"
+"Let's face it—while tradition has its place, these days, anything goes!"
 Criscera says.
 "There are no rules for gender segregation when it comes to wedding festivities.
 If a bride has bridesmen and a groom has groomsmaids, there are certainly ways to include all wedding party members in the events leading up to the wedding."

 Here's how to make it work:

 You may think that bachelor or bachelorette parties are reserved for members of the bridal party of one gender, but that's only if you're planning on going an uber-traditional route.
 If you think outside the box, members of both sexes can be included without having an awkward stripper moment—we promise.